 How to Read An Appraisal Report: Skim for the Highlights, Page by Page

-You love your home, but let’s face it; its appraisal report is not a real page-turner.
+You love your home, but let’s face it: its appraisal report is not a real page-turner.
 No judgment if your eyes start to glaze over halfway through the first section.
-However, it’s one of those forms that’ll be super useful to decipher if you ever decide to get your home professionally valued or if there’s a dispute over how much your home is worth when you sell it.
-The report will contain the appraiser’s opinion of value as well as the factors the appraiser used to arrive at that number.
+However, it’s one of those documents that’ll be super useful to decipher if you ever decide to get your home professionally valued or if there’s a dispute over how much your home is worth when you sell it.
+Understanding how to read an appraisal report is key to making informed property decisions.

 First, obtain a copy of the appraisal report if you don’t have one